haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `CHESS_TOGGLE_CROSS`
 **Parameters**:
-* `Cross Space 0-15`: The spaces to place/remove a cross on
+* `Cross Spaces`: The spaces to place/remove a cross on (select up to 16)

 Crosses out spaces on the chessboard with a red X. If a space is already crossed out, this command uncrosses it out.

 ## `CHESS_TOGGLE_GUIDE`
 **Parameters**:
-* `Piece 1`: A space containing a piece whose potential moves to highlight
-* `Piece 2`: A space containing a piece whose potential moves to highlight
-* `Piece 3`: A space containing a piece whose potential moves to highlight
-* `Piece 4`: A space containing a piece whose potential moves to highlight
+* `Piece`: A space containing a piece whose potential moves to highlight

 Highlights the potential moves of a piece in red.
 If a piece has already been highlighted, this command unhighlights it.
+Optionally, can specify to clear all guides currently on the board.

+## `CHESS_TOGGLE_HIGHLIGHT`
+**Parameters**:
+* `Highlight Spaces`: The spaces to highlight (select up to 16)

+Highlights spaces on the chessboard in yellow.
+If a space is already highlighted, this command unhighlights it.

 ## `CHESS_VGOTO`
 **Parameters**: